 - An overview of the PCI DSS v4.0 framework

-- The benefits of outsourcing PCI compliance management
+- The benefits of outsourcing PCI management

-- Considerations for outsourcing PCI compliance management
+- Considerations for outsourcing PCI management

 Partnering with an experienced PCI compliance specialist will help you implement data security best practices across your organization and meet applicable PCI compliance requirements.